Should I Use the Simplified Home Office Deduction?

 Taking the simplified home office deduction means you can’t claim any other home-related business write-offs.
 Your home insurance, utilities, and so on are covered by the standard rate.

-However, homeowners who choose the simplified method can still take home-related personal deductions, like mortgage interest and real estate taxes.
-They’ll just have to forgo the standard deduction.
+However, if you’re a homeowner and chose the simplified method, you can take some home-related personal deductions, like mortgage interest and real estate taxes.
+You’ll just have to forgo the standard deduction.

 What is the regular method for home office deductions?